SD Card¶

 Debugging Tips¶

-Power cycling!
-For any errors initializing the SD card and filesystem, first try power cycling to reset the system.
-In particular when starting up the system after it has been unused for a while, initialization and mounting errors seem more prevalent, but they usually resolve on their own with multiple power cycles.
+Check that all devices are grounded!
+Yes, this includes your laptop being grounded through its charging cord.
+For any errors initializing the SD card and filesystem, first try power cycling to reset the system - on the order of 20 times.
 Other general debug tips include checking all circuit connections are secure and reflashing the RP2040.
 If the error persists, some other solutions are outlined below:

 ERROR: Could not initialize SD card